tensorflow/tfjs-models/universal-sentence-encoder/README.md

 The Universal Sentence Encoder ([Cer et al., 2018](https://arxiv.org/pdf/1803.11175.pdf)) is a model that encodes text into 512-dimensional embeddings.
 These embeddings can then be used as inputs to natural language processing tasks such as sentiment classification and textual similarity analysis.

-This module is a TensorFlow JS FrozenModel converted from the Universal Sentence Encoder lite ([module on TFHub](https://tfhub.dev/google/universal-sentence-encoder-lite/2)), a lightweight version of the original.
+This module is a TensorFlow.js FrozenModel converted from the Universal Sentence Encoder lite ([module on TFHub](https://tfhub.dev/google/universal-sentence-encoder-lite/2)), a lightweight version of the original.
 The lite model is based on the Transformer ([Vaswani et al, 2017](https://arxiv.org/pdf/1706.03762.pdf)) architecture, and uses an 8k word piece vocabulary.

 ## Usage